CalvinKrist/FractalRenderer/README.md

 DAVID JOBS
 Add editable parameters to parameters section
 Make GUI even on all screen sizes
-Change the color picker and opacity picker menus to JavaFX Add layer movement controlls
+Add layer movement controlls
-Make a tooltip in the layer editor display the description for each layer type GUI method of changing log options
+Make a tooltip in the layer editor display the description for each layer type

 CALVIN JOBS